Bamboozlerrl/Rule-Edits/README.md

   - (4) Free agency eligibility and restrictions:
     - (a) See [Article IV, Section B](#section-b---drops-call-ups-free-agency) for eligibility and restrictions.
   - (5) All players are limited to one (1) name for the season, which they are required to play under in all tiers.
+    - (a) Players are not allowed to impersonate or play under another player's exact name (including a historical name from past seasons), whether or not they own the reserved name.
   - (6) All players must disclose their TagPro ranked account name, if it differs from their signup name, to the CRC for ranked ELO display purposes.
 Ranked account names will not be disclosed to the public.
 Players who refuse will be removed from the draft.

 #### Section E - Rookie Integration Officer